London United Tramways No. 159

-Unlike other members of its class, LUT 159 was neither equipped with top covers (as 50 of its contemporaries were) nor sold on to other operators (as another ten of the class were), but was withdrawn instead in 1923 after just 21 years in service.
-The lower saloon was sold, together with two of its companions, and converted into a house located in Ewhurst Green in Surrey, where it provided living accommodation for a couple for 55 years before being donated to the TMS in 1978.
-It was transferred to the museum’s off-site storage facility soon afterwards where it remained in store until 2005, at which point sufficient funding became available to enable the lengthy and challenging process of restoration and reconstruction to finally begin.
+Its lower saloon, together with those of two of its contemporaries, was converted into a house located in Ewhurst Green in Surrey, where it provided living accommodation for a couple for 55 years before being donated to the TMS in 1978.
+It was transferred to the museum’s off-site storage facility soon afterwards, where it remained in store until 2005, at which point sufficient funding became available to enable the lengthy and challenging process of restoration and reconstruction to finally begin.

-As little of the original body material remained and none of the electrical equipment or running gear, getting the car back into running order presented a massive challenge that was accomplished thanks to generous financial support from the London County Council Tramways Trust, a grant from the Prism Fund (part of the Arts Council) and the skills and resourcefulness of the society’s workshop staff and volunteers.
-Many of the parts proved impossible to source from component suppliers and had to be designed and made in-house using the limited amount of information that was still available after all this time.
+As little of the original body material remained and none of the electrical equipment or running gear, getting the car back into running order presented a massive challenge.
+This was accomplished thanks to generous financial support from the London County Council Tramways Trust, a grant from the Prism Fund (part of the Arts Council) and the skills and resourcefulness of the society’s workshop staff and volunteers.
+Many of the parts proved impossible to source from component suppliers and had to be designed and made in-house, using the limited amount of information that was still available after all this time.

 Seven years later, on 7 July 2012, LUT 159 was launched as the latest – and most sumptuous – addition to the passenger tram fleet at Crich during a ceremony that was attended by a descendant of the founder of London United Tramways and a member of the family who had once lived in the tram for so many years.

 - Type of tram